 Use lots of emotional expression and try to be very perceptive of how they are feeling in the moment, even if what they are saying is mostly positive.

-Meetings should be done in-person when possible.
+Meetings should be done in-person in a relaxed setting.

 Emails should be friendly, casual, and personal.